hriday29/scrybe-ai-frontend/README.md

 ### **Proprietary License**
 This is a proprietary, closed-source project.
 The code contained within this repository is the sole intellectual property of Scrybe AI.
 You may not fork, copy, modify, distribute, or use this code in any way without express written permission from the copyright holder.

+### **Business Source License (BUSL-1.1)**
+This software is licensed under a Business Source License with the following restrictions:
+- **Commercial Use**: Prohibited without written permission from Scrybe AI
+- **Distribution**: Not permitted without explicit authorization
+- **Modification**: Creating derivative works is strictly forbidden
+- **Reverse Engineering**: Decompilation or reverse engineering is prohibited

 ### **Intellectual Property**
 The Service and its original content, features, and functionality are and will remain the exclusive property of Scrybe AI and its licensors.
 This includes but is not limited to: